orbeon/orbeon-forms-doc/configuration/properties/general.md

 ## XML entity expansion

-For security reasons, Orbeon Forms disables XML external entities.
+For security reasons, Orbeon Forms disables XML *external* entities.
+Other entities are enabled, but subject to a limit.
+This limit is set to 100,000 entity expansions.

 [\[SINCE Orbeon Forms 2023.1.1\]](/release-notes/orbeon-forms-2023.1.1.md)

 Orbeon Forms has a new global setting to control (internal) XML entity expansion.
 Previously, XML entity expansion, including character entities, was enabled but subject to a limit.
-That limit was set to 100,000 entity expansions, which is a fairly large limit.
 Since this version, you can configure XML entity expansion.
 By default, for security reasons, and since entities are rarely used, this is set to 0.
+To restore the previous behavior, set this to a positive number.

 ```xml
 <property